 A major concern voiced by interviewees is the lack of focus on integration for Ukrainian children joining the Polish education system.
 One INGO interviewee pointed out that integration was a big challenge both for children and schools.
 "Children are coming and leaving [...]
 So that's quite a big floating group, making integration difficult" (Personal communication, 2023).
 Some students chose to leave in the middle of the school year due to the language barrier.
 Some interviewees shared that these issues arose because Ukrainian children were expected to integrate and join the education system too quickly.
 This transition was made all the more difficult due to the different education systems between the two countries.
-This transition was made all the more difficult due to the different education systems between the two countries.
 For example, Polish schools require students in the eighth grade to take an end-of-year exam which is a prerequisite for entering secondary school.
 This prerequisite does not exist in Ukraine, and therefore many Ukrainian students were forced to take the exam or repeat the year (Ortega, 2023).
 Furthermore, although refugees were given admission into schools and kindergartens, one interviewee stated that they could sense an increase in anti-refugee sentiment, with many Polish people not feeling comfortable sending their children to school with Ukrainian refugees.
 Education for children with special needs was addressed very slowly.